M0J01/MPC-Project/README.md

 * Slow Turning, likely caused by a high cost associated with change in turning over time.
 This could likely be solved by adjusting weight values associated with turn rate, and change in turn rate.
 Preliminary tests have caused vehicle to verge off the road, however further investigation will likely prove fruitful.
+* The cost function can be tweaked to provide a bit of a smoother ride.
+Some of the turning is a bit abrupt at some areas.
+* Some of the constants can be moved outside of our main loop.
+This would prevent reinitializing them, and save some us.